 Action Timing Description of Works Evidence of Completion Target/ Action Date - Reporting Further Action Required?
 Control the spread of weeds within the area of native vegetation to be retained and revegetation areas in conservation POS.
 Construction.
 Refer to information in preconstruction.
 Include weeding of constructed verges surrounding Foreshore Reserve or conservation areas.
 Refer to information in preconstruction.
 Refer to information in preconstruction.
 Refer to information in preconstruction.
 Seed Collection and vegetation management.
 From pre- development through to construction of POS and as required.
 Build-up of local provenance seed collection over several seasons from the development area.
 Seed collected in accordance with industry standards.
 Seed collection of species that are able to be propagated Selection and availability of advanced trees needs to be considered prior to development and harvesting of vegetation ie Grass Trees and Zamia Palms.
 Propagation of collected seed to occur during construction.
 Salvaging of brushing for re-use in revegetation and stabilisation areas.
 Ideally to be placed in revegetation areas that are relatively flat immediately following clearing to avoid stockpiling and to make use of viable seed bank.
 Refer to information in preconstruction and also include propagation invoice.
 Refer to information in preconstruction.
 Refer to information in preconstruction.
 Dieback/disease management Pre-construction and ongoing.
 Hygiene control measures such as cleaning stations, use of dieback free construction materials, access control, information signs, and use of tubestock from an Accredited dieback free nursery for use in landscaping or propagated for use in revegetation areas.
 Management of dieback within rehabilitation sites.
 Date stamped photographs and mapping showing location of cleaning stations/wash down bays.
 Provide accredited nursery certification.
 To be included in the annual report commencing from approval of FMP.
 Potential CoW audit of works and ongoing consultation with the City as required.
 Fauna Management Construction and ongoing.
 Refer to information in preconstruction.
 Refer to information in preconstruction.
 Refer to information in preconstruction.
 Refer to information in preconstruction.
 Fire mitigation works Construction and ongoing.
 Must be in accordance with relevant legislation including State Planning Policy 3.7, guidelines, approved Bushfire Management Plans, and conditions of planning approval.
 Actions may include but are not limited to clearing and pruning for fire and maintenance access tracks, installation of formalised tracks as per specifications (see Emergency Vehicle and Maintenance Access section below).
 Formal community education and awareness of fire mitigation works in accordance with SPP 3.7.
-Low fire threat vegetation buffers shall be contained within landscaping works rather than revegetation areas.
-This allows revegetation to be consistent with the predisturbed vegetation type and allows the low fire threat vegetation to be maintained more effectively.
+In accordance with the Guidelines for Planning in Bushfire Prone Areas, no fire mitigation measures for adjacent developments (such as low fire threat revegetation) are to be located within the foreshore reserve, including the coastal node.
 Refer to information in preconstruction.
 Refer to information in preconstruction.
 Refer to information in preconstruction.
 Emergency Vehicle and Maintenance Access Tracks Construction and ongoing.
 Fire Access Tracks to be installed in accordance with approved Bushfire Management Plan.
 In the instance a BMP does not require a track to be installed, the minimum requirement is a 3 metre wide formalised access track.
 Date stamped photographs showing installed tracks.
 Included in first report following installation of tracks.
 Potential CoW audit of works as required.